 - 1 tbs sweet chilli sauce (or tomato ketchup)

 - 2 tbs tomato puree

 - salt and pepper to taste

-Adjust the spicing and heat to suit your taste.
-This chilli is quite earthy form the cumin, use less if you prefer.
+- Adjust the spicing and heat to suit your taste.
+This chilli is quite earthy from the cumin.
+Use less if you prefer.

-Timings will vary depending on the brand of beans you use - the texture varies widely and your slow cooker.
+- Timings will vary depending on the brand of beans you use (the texture varies widely) and on your slow cooker.
 Adjust timings accordingly.

 Recipe for vegan, gluten free 5 bean chilli originally published way back in March 2008.
 And just to show how our photography has improved, here’s a pic from the original post!